Dev-Kelz/Task-Master/README.md

 ## Features

+- **User Authentication**
+  - Secure user registration and login
+  - Password hashing for security
+  - Protected routes for authenticated users only
+- **Task Management**
   - Create, read, update, and delete tasks
+  - Tasks are sorted by creation date
+  - User-specific task management
+- **Technical**
   - Clean and responsive user interface
-- Tasks are sorted by creation date
   - Persistent storage using SQLite database
   - Built with Flask and SQLAlchemy

 ## Prerequisites